 While a home invader can’t cut alarm wires to disable a wireless alarm system, there is a tactic called “crash and smash” whereby a thief could “crash” into your house via a window or door and “smash” your security system before the alarm company can be notified.

 But with a smash-proof system like the Frontpoint Hub and Keypad, the alarm company will still be notified—even if the system has been completely destroyed.
 The Hub and Keypad also feature an encrypted connection, further bolstering your home’s privacy and protection.

 Frontpoint tracks when your system is armed, and when your sensor-equipped doors open or close.
 If a door opens and the armed alarm is not activated, Frontpoint can tell that something has interfered with the system.

 Finally, a thief may be able to bypass your security system if the backup battery is dead.
-Control panels are typically plugged in, and have a backup battery in case of an electric outage.
-You don’t have to worry about your security system immediately dying each time a summer storm knocks the power out, though, since backup batteries can last for extended periods of time.
+Control panels are typically plugged in and have a backup battery in case of an electric outage.
+You don't have to worry about your security system immediately dying each time a summer storm knocks the power out, though, since backup batteries can last for extended periods.

 Don’t flaunt your valuables around your yard or inside your house.
 Use window treatments or curtains to hide the inside of your home from potential burglars.
 Put high-value items (such as electronics and jewelry) in a secure, discreet location when you aren’t using them.
 Personal documents and bank records should be placed in a hidden safe for extra security.